If you're all smoothied out and wondering, 'is my blender good for much else?', then we have some tasty ideas for you to try.

 We all have kitchen equipment that sits unused at the back of the cupboard but your blender needn't be one of them.
 Cocktails for a night in with friends, soups for a quick and healthy lunch and dips for party nibbles can all be yours at the touch of a button.

-For more on the best blenders and how to use them, read our buyer's guide to this handy appliance or scroll down to find some of our top recommended products.
+For more information on the best products available, read our buyer's guide to the best blenders.
+Also scroll down to find some of our top recommended products.

 You don't need specialist cocktail kit to whip up a boozy blend.
 If you're catering for a crowd, blitzing everything in a blender is ideal.
 Whizz up a batch in bulk, leaving yourself plenty of time for catching up and chilling out.
 Our frozen strawberry daiquiri has only four ingredients and is a perfect summer thirst quencher, or go for a classic frozen margarita.
 Keep it fresh with a lychee & mint cocktail, while this bellini granita is super-speedy and sure to impress.
 When you've tried these, why not get adventurous with your own creative concoctions?